mmadkazem/BazarChe/README.md

 ```

 ## Give a Star! ⭐
-If you find this project helpful or interesting, please consider giving it a star on GitHub.
-It helps to support the project and gives recognition to the contributors.
+If you find this project useful or interesting, a star on GitHub would be greatly appreciated.
+It helps support the project and acknowledges the efforts of its contributors.